atbcb/ICTTestingBaseline/docs/11Forms.md

    1. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
    1. Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

-## Test Procedure
+## Tests for SC 1.3.1, 3.3.2
 ### Selector (Identify Content)
 1. Find all form input components.
 Examples include buttons, text fields, radio buttons, checkboxes, multi-select lists (combo boxes).
 1. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, error messages, error correction suggestions, etc.
-1. Enter incorrect values in some input fields in order to trigger and evaluate error information.

 ### Test Instructions
-#### Tests for SC 1.3.1, 3.3.2
+1. Check that each form field/control is programmatically related to all its relevant instructions and cues (textual and graphical), including groupings, order of completion, special conditions or qualifiers, input formatting, etc.

-##### Test Results for SC
+##### Test Results for SC 3.3.1, 3.3.2
-* If any of the above checks fail, then the content fails this SC
+* If any of the above checks fail, then the content fails these SCs.

 #### Tests for SC 3.3.1, 3.3.2
+### Selector (Identify Content)
+1. Enter incorrect values in some input fields in order to trigger and display error information.

+### Test Instructions
+1. If an input error is automatically detected, check that the item that is in error is identified and the error is described to the user in text (3.3.1)
+1. Check that the error messages are associated to their fields (3.3.2) using one of these methods:
+   1. The user is made aware ...
+   1. ...

-##### Test Results for
+##### Test Results for SC 3.3.1, 3.3.2
-* If any of the above checks fail, then the content fails this SC
+* If any of the above checks fail, then the content fails these SCs.

+#### Tests for SC 3.3.3
+### Selector (Identify Content)
+1. Enter incorrect values in each input fields in order to trigger and display error information (there may be multiple error conditions).
+Determine instances where an input error is automatically detected and suggestions for correction are known.

+### Test Instructions
+1. If an input error is automatically detected and suggestions for correction are known, check whether providing those  suggestions would jeopardize the security or purpose of the content.
+   1. If yes, move to the next element to test.
+   1. If no, check that these suggestions are provided to the user.

+##### Test Results for SC 3.3.3
+* If check 1a fails, then the content fails this SC.

 #### Tests for SC 3.3.4
+### Selector (Identify Content)
+1. Find Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses.

+### Test Instructions
+1. Check that at least one of the following is true:
+   1. Reversible: Submissions are reversible.
+   1. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
+   1. Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

-##### Test Results for
+##### Test Results for SC 3.3.4
-* If any of the above checks fail, then the content fails this SC
+* If none of the above are true, then the content fails this SC.

 ## Baseline Requirement Outcome
 * If no content fails, then the content passes the Baseline Requirement

 ## Advisory: Tips for streamlined test processes
 ...